 Radiesse is an FDA-approved gel injection based on calcium hydroxylapatite, a mineral typically found in bones and teeth.
 The filler restores lost volume and provides an immediate plumping of hollow facial areas.

 Unlike other filler types, due to its composition, Radiesse stimulates the gradual production of collagen.
-This means that the final results of the treatment are visible after several weeks.
+This means that full results of the treatment are visible after several weeks.
 These delayed effects distinguish Radiesse from other dermal fillers.

 What Is Juvéderm?